Play Streets and Covid

 Read more below on what Covid means for play streets, both now and in the future.
 Click on the links below to jump to a topic.

-Why do play streets make sense post-lockdown?
+Why do play streets make sense as part of covid recovery?

 Temporary Play Streets are short, resident-led road closures on quiet residential streets that open up extra outdoor public space for neighbours to use responsibly and safely.
 There are many good reasons to think about play streets as part of healing and emerging from the impact of Covid and lockdown: